rolinh/tweetmining/README.md

 `gcc-fortran` (or another Fortran compiler) and `swig`.
 Once the requirements are met, you can process as follow:

 * Set up a virtual environment first:

-    virtualenv -p python2.7 env
+  `virtualenv -p python2.7 env`
 * And activate it:

-    source bin/activate
+  `source env/bin/activate`
 * Then, to install the required libraries, issue the following commands:

-    pip install numpy
+  `pip install numpy`
-    pip install -r requirements.txt
+  `pip install -r requirements.txt`

 And you should be all set.
 Note that `numpy` needs to be installed beforehand otherwise `matplotlib` and `scipy` will not build.